ASSERT-KTH/pankti-experiments/README.md

 </plugin>
 ```

-Then run `mvn test`.
+Then run `mvn test` and `mvn jacoco:report`.
 The JaCoCo report will be generated at `./target/site/jacoco`.
 If the project contains multiple modules, the plugin can be declared in the root pom file.
 Run `mvn jacoco:report-aggregate` after `mvn test` to get an aggregated report.

 #### WL (workload) Method Cov. and WL Line Cov.